-This course addresses the impact of the real or imagined pressure of others on individuals, their cultures, their attitudes, behaviors, and perceptions.
-Issues of cultural forces and factors in these areas will be considered.
-A review of theory and research, social cognition, attitude structure and change, and interpersonal and group processes will be conducted.
+This course addresses the impact of the real or imagined influence of others on individuals and their attitudes, feelings, behaviors, and perceptions.
+The pressures of socio-cultural forces and factors in these areas will be explored.
+A review of theory and research on social cognition, attitude structure and change, interpersonal and group processes, violence, etc. will be conducted.